murchandamus/bips/bip-update-process.md

 __Created__: The Created header records the date that the BIP was assigned a number.

+__License/License-Code__: See the [BIP Licensing](#bip-licensing) section below for a description of the acceptable Licenses and their SPDX License Identifiers.

 __Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g. the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP draft was presented, or relevant disussion threads on other platforms.
 Entries take the format "yyyy-mm-dd: link", e.g. `2009-09-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.

-__License/License-Code__: See the [BIP Licensing](#bip-licensing) section below for a description of the acceptable Licenses and their SPDX License Identifiers.
+__Revision__: The Revision header indicates the version of this BIP after a Change Log section has been added.

 __Requires__: BIPs may have a Requires header to indicate existing BIPs the new proposal depends on.